-This month we talk to Raymond Meyn, Ph.D. and Heath Skinner, M.D., Ph.D., whose laboratories are jointly tackling questions of radiation resistance and radiation sensitivity in head and neck tumors.
-Their work has been published in Clinical Cancer Research, Oncotarget, Oncogene, among others and they continue to submit and receive grants together.
-As collaborators on three active research grants, we asked them a few questions on their joint work in radiation science.
+The research lab of CROR member Heath Skinner, M.D., Ph.D., is tackling questions of radiation resistance and sensitivity in head and neck tumors.
+His work has been published in Clinical Cancer Research, Oncotarget, Oncogene, among others.
+With three active research grants, we asked him a few questions on his work in radiation science.

 How did you get interested in radiation science?

-Dr. Skinner: In my fourth year of medical school I was first introduced to both radiation oncology as a specialty as well as radiation science as a discipline.
-As I learned more about the clinical use of radiation to treat malignancy I also became interested in examining the biology of why what we did sometimes worked and sometimes did not.
-This simplistic question has proven to be nearly intractable, yet still intrigues me
+In my fourth year of medical school, I was introduced to both radiation oncology as a specialty as well as radiation science as a discipline.
+As I learned more about the clinical use of radiation to treat malignancy, I also became interested in examining the biology of why radiation therapy sometimes works and sometimes doesn't.
+This simplistic question has proven to be nearly intractable, yet still intrigues me.

 What are the questions being pursued in your group?

-Dr. Skinner: Primarily we are utilizing a variety of different means to investigate novel, targetable biomarkers of resistance to radiotherapy.
+Primarily we're utilizing a variety of different means to investigate novel, targetable biomarkers of resistance to radiotherapy.

 What challenges do you see ahead for our field?